Request your absentee ballot

 Step 2: Vote your ballot.
 Look for your ballot to arrive in the mail.
 Vote your ballot, place it in the envelope provided, and sign the outside of the envelope.

 Step 3: Submit your ballot.
 Your completed absentee ballot must be received by your city/township clerk by 8 pm on Election Day in order to be counted.
-Since the mail can take some time, you should drop your ballot in the mail as soon as possible.
-Starting on October 20, 2020, we recommend that you drop it off at your city/township clerk’s office or in a drop box provided by the clerk to make sure that it arrives in time to be counted.
+Since the mail can take some time, you should drop your ballot in the mail at least 2 weeks before the election you wish to vote in.

 You can track the status of your absentee ballot application and your ballot at michigan.gov/vote.
 Enter your information to see when: